 Toe joint pain is a common problem.
-Toe pain can affect any number of toes but most commonly affects the big toe, known as the hallux, not surprisingly seeing as when we walk, 90% of our body weight goes through the big toe.
+It can affect any number of toes but most commonly causes big toe joint pain, not surprisingly seeing as when we walk, 90% of our body weight goes through the big toe.
+The big toe is known as the hallux.
 Toe pain may indicate problems in the bones, soft tissues, nail or skin around the toes.

 For treatment to be effective, we need to know what the underlying cause of the problem is, otherwise any relief will most likely be temporary.
 Here we will look at the ten most common causes of toe pain, the symptoms of causes of each as well as treatment and prevention strategies to help reduce and prevent pain in toes.

 Gout is a common cause of big toe joint pain.
 The classic symptoms are sudden, intense pain, inflammation, redness, heat and tenderness.
-Gout most commonly affects the big toe, known as podagra, but can affect any of the other toes.
+Gout most commonly causes big toe joint pain, known as podagra, but can affect any of the other toes.

 It is caused by high levels of uric acid in the body, produced as the body breaks down purines, a substance found in certain food and drink.
 This leads to the formation of urate crystals which can collect in the toe joint and cause inflammation.

 Find out more about the common causes, symptoms and treatment options for this cause of toe joint pain in the Gout Foot section.